aamnah/notes.aamnah.com/content/commands/[scp] Secure Copy.md

 lastmod: 2016-02-11
 ---

-NOTE: Use `rsync` instead of `scp`. `rsync` is faster and can give you the ability to see progress and pause/resume downloads with the `-P` flag.
+NOTE: Use `rsync` instead of `scp`. `rsync` is faster and can give you the ability to see progress and pause/resume downloads with the `-P` flag. it also gives you compression with `-z`

 Basic syntax is this: